Mabuchi Motor: Corporate governance

-Takaichi Mabuchi, the company's co-founder and honorary chairman since March 28, 2013, has also served as president and chairman of Mabuchi Motor Co., Ltd.
+Takaichi Mabuchi, the company's co-founder and honorary chairman since March 28, 2013, has also been president and chairman of Mabuchi Motor Co., Ltd.

 Shinji Kamei, chairman of Mabuchi Motor Co.
-Ltd., since March 28, 2013, has served as the chief executive officer and president at Mabuchi Motor Co.
-Ltd. Kamei also serves as its representative director.
+Ltd., since March 28, 2013, has been the chief executive officer and president at Mabuchi Motor Co.
+Ltd. Kamei also its representative director.

 Hiroo Okoshi has been chief executive officer and president of Mabuchi Motor Co.
 Ltd. since March 28, 2013.
-Okoshi previously served as an executive officer and general manager of administration headquarters and as general manager of Corporate Planning Department.
+Okoshi previously was an executive officer and general manager of administration headquarters and as general manager of Corporate Planning Department.
 He has been a director since March 2011.

 Tadashi Takahashi has been a managing executive officer of Mabuchi Motor Co.
 Ltd. since March 27, 2015.
-Takahashi has also been general manager of Research & Development Headquarters since March 28, 2013, and he served as executive officer from March 28, 2013, to March 27, 2015.
+Takahashi has also been general manager of Research & Development Headquarters since March 28, 2013, and he was executive officer from March 28, 2013, to March 27, 2015.
 Takahashi was general manager of Production Engineering Innovation Center of research and development Headquarters until March 28, 2013.
 He has been a director since March 28, 2013.

-Masato Itokawa serves as general manager of Quality Assurance Department and executive officer.
+Masato Itokawa is general manager of Quality Assurance Department and executive officer.
 He has been a director since March 28, 2013.

 Tadahito Iyoda has been a general manager of Administration Headquarters and executive officer since March 28, 2013.
-Iyoda previously served as general manager of the Corporate Planning Department and was also president of Mabuchi Motor at its headquarters in Mexico.
+Iyoda previously was general manager of the Corporate Planning Department and was also president of Mabuchi Motor at its headquarters in Mexico.

-Hirotarou Katayama has been general manager of operations control headquarters since July 2014 and serves as its executive officer.
+Hirotarou Katayama has been general manager of operations control headquarters since July 2014 and is its executive officer.
 Katayama has been a director since March 27, 2015.

 Iwao Nakamura has been an outside director of Mabuchi Motor Co.
 Ltd., since March 28, 2013 and of Nagase & Co.
 Ltd. since 2009.
-He previously served as executive officer at Nagase & Co.
+He previously was executive officer at Nagase & Co.
 Ltd. and president of Nissan Diesel Motor Co.
 Ltd. of Volvo AB from 2002 to May 11, 2007.
 Nakamura was president of Nissan Diesel at AB Volvo from 2002 to July 11, 2007.
-Nakamura also presently serves as a director of Nissan Diesel Motor Co.
+Nakamura also is a director of Nissan Diesel Motor Co.
 Ltd.